df-foundation/dato/README.md

 We also provide limited, but ever-growing ML tooling, wrapping sklearn and xgboost.
 We do not intend this to replace existing libraries, but to more quickly test the feasibility of a model.

-A disclaimer regarding ML: while, in general, `dpipe` does not modify outputs, because of the complex, branching nature of machine-learning workflows \(creating and holding onto a validation set, for example\), we created a hidden `_ModelSpec` method that holds model-related information \(the train and test sets\).
+A disclaimer regarding ML: while, in general, `dato` does not modify outputs, because of the complex, branching nature of machine-learning workflows \(creating and holding onto a validation set, for example\), we created a hidden `_ModelSpec` method that holds model-related information \(the train and test sets\).
 A `_ModelSpec` class object \(here represented as `m`\) contains the following attributes:

 * `m.train`: the training data.
 * `m.test`: the test data.